 Biology: Any 100 or higher Biology Course(s)

-Students must achieve a minimum grade of "C" in all EGR, MTH, PHS in order prefix courses in order to graduate from these programs and options.
+Students must achieve a minimum grade of C in all EGR, MTH, and PHS prefix courses when planning to transfer to another institution.

 Social Science Electives: Students are strongly suggested to select 1 course that meets diversity requirements if they are transferring to UMASS.
 See transfer counselor for list.